AETHERWING eMOTORSPORTS // OPS

 8.4 Performance Reassignment

-Aetherwing maintains a "performance-based" roster.
-Primary drivers who consistently miss events or violate conduct policies may be reassigned to the DDP to rebuild their consistency before returning to the main team.
+Primary drivers who consistently miss events or violate conduct policies may be reassigned to development status to rebuild consistency.

 8.5 Mentorship Access